mmaaz-git/agentic-pbt/README.md

 You will need `pytest`, `hypothesis`, and the package you are testing installed.

 The agent takes one argument, which is the target to test.
 This can be a file, a function, or a module.
-Ifno argument is given, it will test the entire codebase, i.e., the current working directory.
+If no argument is given, it will test the entire codebase, i.e., the current working directory.
 You can pass whichever other arguments that Claude Code supports, like the model, permissions, etc.

 Example usage: